stevef1uk/cassuservice/README.md

 go run cmd/simple-server/main.go

 In order for this command to work the environment variable CASSANDRA_SERVICE_HOST needs to set to the host name(s) of the Cassandra cluster.
-Setting the PORT environmnet variable will make it easier to test
+Setting the PORT environment variable will make it easier to test

 For the example above the command to test it is: